grafana/pyroscope-community-calls/2026-07-gcx/notes/runbook.md

 - If time allows, prompt 3: "Anything you found that the CPU profile alone would have missed?"
 (N+1, lock, cache growth.)

-Fallbacks: rehearsal screenshots of prompts 1 and 2 results; if the rebuild is slow on stream, switch to the pre-built fixed images while narrating.

 ## 4. Wrap (5 min)

 - Recap: discover → leaderboard → flamegraph → other profile types → span